JENSEN-IoT-Embedded-Project/firmware-pico/rain/README.md

 8. A lcd screen (To see the distance of the object)

 ## Software components:

  1. Thony IDE

  2. MicroPython (Which is more compatible with the microcontroller pico w)

- 3.WSL(To run the MQTT broker and scripts)
+ 3. WSL(To run the MQTT broker and scripts)

- 4.VS code(Not mandatory but i ran my program in VS code also)
+ 4. VS code(Not mandatory but i ran my program in VS code also)

- 5.Twilio API
+ 5. Twilio API

- 6.InfluxDB(In Docker Container)
+ 6. InfluxDB(In Docker Container)

- 7.Web Application HTTP Server
+ 7. Web Application HTTP Server

 ## Complete description of all hardware and software needed for motion sensor project